 I’ve been eating this blueberry coconut bircher muesli off and on for the last couple months, so figured it was time to share with you all.
 I know that the internet is crawling with overnight oats content, but if this recipe can inspire one person to try a new plant-based breakfast, then I’m happy.
 Mission accomplished!

 Little changes become massive life shifts if applied over time.
 That’s how a plant-based diet has impacted me personally.
 I’m giving a talk about the how’s and the why’s of going vegan at an event this weekend, starting with what’s on your plate.
 When I started writing out what I wanted to say and pass on to people as a takeaway message, so many things came up.

 Starting with your true intention is the best angle for success and personal fulfillment.
-Maybe you want to eat a bit healthier, or maybe you’ve felt a stronger sense of compassion for animals lately, or you just really care about the environment and this is a tangible everyday change that makes sense to you.
+Maybe you want to eat a few more plants, or maybe you’ve felt a stronger sense of compassion for animals lately, or you just really care about the environment and this is a tangible everyday change that makes sense to you.
 Start there and go back to that intention whenever you need to.
 Let it be your guide!

 Then, try committing to one plant-based meal a day.
 I find that breakfast is the easiest when you’re starting because things like oatmeal, cereal, toast, smoothies etc. are foolproof in terms of being either naturally vegan or easily vegan-ized.
 This way you’re only shifting about a third of your existing grocery shopping routine.
 Begin slowly.
 Turning on a dime and changing your lifestyle 100% can be difficult.
 It works for a lot of people, but for others: it sets them up for discouragement at the first sign of a setback because they feel like they failed their mission in one fell swoop.